 There are several ways to cook potatoes on the grill, whether straight on the grill and cut or parboiled first to make them soft enough to grill.
 While these methods work, the best method for grilling potatoes will be to wrap them in aluminum foil.

 But certain questions arise, such as how long does it take to grill potatoes in foil?
-Or how to bake sweet potatoes in foil on grill for thanksgiving dinner?
+Or how to bake sweet potatoes in foil on the grill for thanksgiving dinner?
 Well, keep reading this article to find out the answers to these questions and so much more information about grilling potatoes in foil.

 Using Foil to Cook Potatoes